 A version of an O2 Desktop Amp (ODA)

-Here is a Google Drive link with all of the above files available for download.
-Go to the 80x160mm folder -> then the folder with the latest date for the most current files.
+V2.0 of this ODA project PC board is now available.
+The part of this thread for V2.0 starts at post 272.
+For all the files go to the Google Drive link here: Go to the 80x160mm folder -> then the folder with the latest date for the most current files.

 Below is an LT Spice sim of the ODA circuit on the top half, one channel, and the regulator O2 circuit on the lower half for comparison.
 From the plots the two outputs are virtually sitting on top of each other, green and blue, which they should be.
 The next two below are the schematic and about 2/3 of the way through a layout.
 Once the Chinese PCB shops open up in a week after the holiday I'll get one fabbed and stuffed.
 Once I finally get a working design I'll post the layout in the wiki section here for anyone who might want to DIY it.
 Since RocketScientist released his O2 under the gnu license, and this design is a derivation, I'll list it as being covered by the same gnu license for public DIY use.

-This goal of this ODA design is to maintain the same basic design philosophy that RocketScientist used, but to try to bump up the performance in most areas.
+This goal of this ODA design is to maintain the same basic design philosophy that NwAvGuy/RocketScientist used, but to try to bump up the performance slightly in most areas.
 Plus add some features that people have posted about and a few of the O2 mods I posted.

 I know that one of RocketScientist's goals with the O2 was to make it cheap to be readily affordable.
 I've kind of thrown that one out here with an eye towards some improvements. :) The OPA627 chips alone are $20 for the low end and $30 each for the high end.
 I don't have a dScope or AudioPrecision analyzer, so the final result here has not been properly measured, which of course was sort of the whole point of the O2, so fair warning.